fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 #### 6.8: anecdotes, step6

 Separate the rendering of the anecdote list into its own component called <i>AnecdoteList</i>.
-Move all logic related to voting for a anecdote to this new component.
+Move all logic related to voting for an anecdote to this new component.

 Now the <i>App</i> component should look like this: